smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     ![](media_prod/cna24.png)

-17. In the **Create with YAML** screen, paste following YAML and replace the placeholder with the encoded connection string from your clipboard and choose **Create**.
+17. In the **Create with YAML** screen, paste following YAML and replace the placeholder with the encoded connection string from your clipboard and choose **Add**.
 Note that YAML is position sensitive so you must ensure indentation is correct when typing or pasting.

     ```yaml
     apiVersion: v1